pkgw/wwt-documentation/CODE_OF_CONDUCT.md

+---
+title: AAS WorldWide Telescope Code of Conduct
+permalink: "/code-of-conduct/"
+---

-# Code of Conduct
+# AAS WorldWide Telescope Code of Conduct

-WorldWide Telescope is dedicated to providing a welcoming and supportive environment for all people, regardless of background or identity.
+The AAS WorldWide Telescope is dedicated to providing a welcoming and supportive environment for all people, regardless of background or identity.
 However, we recognise that some groups in our community are subject to historical and ongoing discrimination, and may be vulnerable or disadvantaged.
 Membership in such a specific group can be on the basis of characteristics such as gender, sexual orientation, disability, physical appearance, body size, race, nationality, sex, colour, ethnic or social origin, pregnancy, citizenship, familial status, veteran status, genetic information, religion or belief, political or any other opinion, membership of a national minority, property, birth, age, or operating system preference.
 We do not tolerate harassment of participants on the basis of these categories, or for any other reason.

 Harassment is any form of behaviour intended to exclude, intimidate, or cause discomfort.
 Because we are a diverse community, we may have different ways of